Valiantelab/ChangValiante2018/README.md

 5) Select .abf you want to analyze, or select 13226009(exampleFile).abf provided

 Description:
 High speed detection of ictal events (SLEs), as Chang et al., 2018 would mark them.
-This simple script detects all the spikes in the time series provided (.abf file) and groups spikes that are within 10 sec of each other as one event.
+This simple script detects all the spikes in the time series provided (.abf file, channel 1) and groups spikes that are within 10 sec of each other as one event.
 These events are then classified based on their spiking characteristics (duration, rate, intensity, and amplitude).
 Events can be classified as ictal event (SLE), interictal event (IIE), interictal spike (IIS), or an artifact.

 Input options (detailed):
 This script gives end user the option to set the threshold for epileptiform spike detection as some multiple of the time series's sigma (Default is 3.9x, but use up to 10x in noisier data sets or in vivo recordings).
 End user can also set the threshold for artifacts in a similar manner (default is 70x; future versions will detect artifacts by their width).
 There is also an option to request figures of detected SLEs and other events (for troubleshooting purposes).
 There is also a option.
 The script will then request for a time series (LFP recording) to analyze.
 Select the .abf file you want to analyze as indicated by on-screen instuctions.